RPSGT Handbook

 RPSGT Exam Blueprint

-A new form of the RPSGT exam went into effect May 1, 2018.
-All exam candidates sitting for the RPSGT exam on or after May 1 should review the exam blueprint found below.
+A new form of the RPSGT exam goes into effect September 1, 2023.
+All exam candidates sitting for the RPSGT exam on or after September 1 should review the exam blueprint found below.

 General Knowledge Required: Medical terminology, safety, verbal and written communication skills, ethics, patient confidentiality, basic patient care and emergency procedures, basic math skills and calculations, computer skills.